-- Coverage of this policy
+- Introduction to CRY and the coverage of this policy

-Cardiac Risk in the Young (CRY) is committed to protecting your personal information, irrespective of your connection with the organisation.
-This policy explains how CRY collects and uses the personal information you provide to us, whether online, via phone, via email, in letters or in any other correspondence.
+This policy includes details on how CRY collects and uses the personal information you provide to us – whether online, via phone, via email, in written letters or in any other correspondence.
 In some of the ways that we interact with you, additional terms and conditions may also apply that set out further ways in which we will use your personal information.
 We ensure that we use your information in accordance with all applicable laws concerning data protection of personal information.
-This policy explains:

 - What information CRY may collect about you;